 Essential Clothing for Vintage Dancing

-Basically, any pair of men’s shoes with a thin leather sole and heel that has a soft, not too stiff, body can make good dance shoes.
+Basically, any pair of men’s shoes with a thin leather sole and heel that has a soft but not too stiff body can make good dance shoes.
 For practice, a pair of dance sneakers are also very popular.
-Find most of these dance shoes here or on this master list of vintage brands (shoes are at the end).

 Pants / Trousers

 I would avoid jeans unless it is part of your 1950s “rockabilly” persona.
-Linen or seersucker is great for summer breathability in the 1920s and 1930s eras.
-Shorts could be worn for the 1950s or 60s if they are high waisted and knee-length but frankly just look out of place on the dance floor (practice is ok).
+Linen, cotton or seersucker is great for summer breathability in the 1920s and 1930s eras.
+Shorts could be worn for the 1950s or ’60s if they are high waisted and knee-length, but frankly just look out of place on the dance floor (practice is ok).

 Never wear moisture wicking shirts for dancing.
 The sweat wicks to the outside where your partner must place her hand.
 It is slimy and gross.
 Don’t do it!

 1930s: Polo shirts made of soft cotton jersey instead of textured pique.
 Guayaberas look like 30s bush shirts/safari shirts and are very light and breathable.
 Shop here.